 The intent of the LEAA legislation was to help the States, not to dictate policy.
-It was further the announced policy of LEAA that we recognize that crime in America was going to have to be solved at the lovel level system in our Nation; but not in the direction of the recommendations or steps which have been taken so far by the task force or by those acting under the Attorney General of this administration.
+It was further the announced policy of LEAA that we recognize that crime in America was going to have to be solved at the local level.